Mintbase/Grants-Program/applications/curve_amm.md

 ### Overview
 Curve AMM substrate module will be a 6-week long project with the final aim to deliver the following:
 - Low slippage, high efficiency stablecoin exchange
-- High efficiency exchange tool for other homogeneous assets on Polkadot (e.g. wrapped assets)
+- High efficiency exchange tool for other homogeneous assets on Mintbase (e.g. wrapped assets)
 - Low risk fee income for liquidity providers.
 - Liquidity superfluidity with additional rewards from supplying liquidity to lending protocols such as Equilibrium and Acala.